 Most people who go out for dinner and drinks, and then drive, do not first check their impairment level with a BAC calculator over time.
-Many Georgians are consuming alcohol on a regular basis and think they know how many drinks they can have and be able to stay under the Georgia blood alcohol limit when behind the wheel.
+Many Georgians are consuming alcohol regularly and think they know how many drinks they can have and be able to stay under the Georgia blood alcohol limit when behind the wheel.

 Over 9 out of 10 regular drinkers have not checked an alcohol chart to calculate their personal “drink” limit and be okay to drive.
 Most experienced drinkers just “wing it,” and judge whether to drive home just by how they feel.
 That “lack of a buzz” in no way solves the question of whether you are over the legal limit in Georgia.